dmsl/academic-responsive-template/README.md

 The template is free and open to reuse under a CC BY 4.0 licence.

+You will need to edit the sources with a text editor or a capable WYSIWYG editor.

 Enjoy!

 Copyright (c) 2015, Demetris Zeinalipour, Department of Computer Science